 The second is simply walking around the grocery store or the farmers market.
 Sometimes, I just want to go look at everything with no intention and no plan.
 It usually inspires my next shoot or at the very least, something tasty to make for dinner.

 And last, but definitely not least, people.
 I’m an introvert at heart, so this one was not as obvious to me in the beginning.
 Now, I realize how important it is to have a support system when I’m in a creative rut and even when things are going really well.
 Whether it’s Mike, my family, my friends or communicating with my readers through the blog and my social media friends, they’re all consistent with support, energy and love.
-I feel incredibly lucky to have all of you behind me.
+Speaking of which, voting is still open for the Saveur Food Blog Awards, so be sure to vote as many times as you want!
+I’m still pinching myself that I’m a finalist for Best Photography.

 3 medium pears, peeled and thinly sliced